RE-WIND LHTBI ROTTERDAM

 While wind power has developed rapidly over the past years the economic life cycle of a significant number of first-generation wind turbines is coming to an end.
 Latest research shows that, by 2050, we will face around 43 million tonnes of wind turbine blade material waste worldwide.

-SHORT DOCUMENTARY INFORMATIONS
+SHORT DOCUMENTARY INFO

 Written, filmed and edited by Denis Guzzo.